NostalGeek19/IsoFED/README.md

 - Terrain height, moisture, temperature and fertility maps are combined into distinct biomes: ocean, beach, grassland, forest, dense forest, hills, mountains, high peaks, desert, savanna, taiga, tundra, swamp and snow.
 - Perlin-style noise is fully vectorized with NumPy (no per-tile Python loops), so chunk generation stays fast even at large world sizes.
 - Height is normalized against a **global** min/max sampled once across the whole world, so neighboring chunks blend into one continuous, natural-looking landscape instead of each chunk stretching its own local contrast.
-- Asynchronous chunk loading via a background thread pool, with a "fog of war" — only the chunk under the camera (plus its neighbor during a transition) is ever rendered, keeping memory and CPU cost flat regardless of world size.
+- Asynchronous chunk loading via a background thread pool.
 - One click (`R`) regenerates the entire world with a fresh seed.

 ### Weather